royludo/mizai/README.md

 # MI3AI

-Mizai is a tool to pilot the monsters in Majestic 13.
+Mizai is an unofficial tool to pilot the monsters in Majestic 13.